-In 2017, our friends and donors, Robert and Louise Solomon, visited the village and delivered 20 solar M-Powered lights to Engong Narok.
+In 2017, friends and donors, Robert and Louise Solomon, delivered 20 solar lights to Engong Narok.
 We had intended them as light in their hand-made homes.
 But the community told us the lights were more useful for keeping hyenas or lions away at night!

-Fresh water is essential to ALL human beings.
-During the 7 year East Africa drought, Engong Narok's single hand pump failed: People were forced to drink from the swamp, and many fell ill.
-Thanks to our donors - we were able to pay for pipes and a tank to connect the village to a near-by borehole.
+Fresh water is essential to ALL humans.
+But during the 7-year East Africa drought, Engong Narok's single hand pump failed: People were forced to drink from the swamp, and some fell ill.
+Thanks to our donors - we paid for pipes and a tank to connect the village to a near-by borehole.

-Thanks to a Rotary District 7475 grant from the Denville Sunrise Rotary Club, our sponsored students - and their classmates! - 180 girls in all - now have accurate information about the natural female cycle, and what it's all about.
-Plus, each girl was given a long-lasting, reusable "Hygiene Kit" - so she'll not have to be fear attending school on bleeding days.
-THANK YOU, Teresa LaSala and th Denville Sunrise Club!
+Thanks to a Rotary District 7475 grant to the Denville Sunrise Rotary Club, our sponsored students - and their classmates - 210 girls in all - now have accurate information about the natural female cycle.
+Each girl was given a long-lasting, reusable "Hygiene Kit" - so she'll not have to be fear attending school on bleeding days.
+THANK YOU, Teresa LaSala and the Denville Sunrise Rotary!

-Center-top is Joyce, the young woman we hired to help the girls understand the meaning and issues - emotional to practical - that arise from having a natural, normal female cycle.
+Joyce Oletiptip helped the girls understand the meaning and issues that come from having a natural, normal female cycle.

-Joyce with girls holding up their new long-lasting, reusable, sanitary kits.
+Joyce with the girls holding up their new long-lasting, reusable, sanitary kits.